Stepwise Process of Mutual Divorce

 Step 5: Cooling off Period/Mediation/Counselling

-1-3 weeks after the court proceedings, the Family Court provides two divorce decrees, one for the husband and one for the wife.
-As soon as we get it from the court, we mail it to the parties.
-The parties can also collect the divorce decree from our office.
+Shortly after the second motion hearing, the Family Court issues two certified divorce decrees—one for the husband and one for the wife.
+We promptly mail these to both parties upon receipt from the court.
+Alternatively, the parties may collect the decrees directly from our office.

 Mutual Divorce Stepwise Process FAQ